getodk/xforms-spec/_sections/80-media.md

 By default, itext "image" values are not clickable.
 However, if you also include a "big-image", the image displayed by "image" will be clickable and will display a pannable, zoomable view of the file specified by "big-image".
 The user interface must provide a way to go back to the form after opening a "big-image".
 Specifying "big-image" alone has no effect, you must always include "image".

 Files referenced by "image" and "big-image" may be the same; however, for performance reasons, it is recommended to create smaller thumbnail images to be referenced by "image".

+### Form Logo

+Displaying a form logo is a special media feature that is worth mentioning though there is no associated syntax for it.
+If the media manifest that lists the resources for the form includes a special image item with the filename `form_logo.png`, this image will be shown by the client at the top of the form.